Telford Taylor

 Telford Taylor (February 24, 1908 – May 23, 1998) was an American lawyer and professor.
 Taylor was known for his role as lead counsel in the prosecution of war criminals after World War II, his opposition to McCarthyism in the 1950s, and his outspoken criticism of American actions during the Vietnam War.

-With the US Army, Taylor served with the Military Intelligence Corps during WWII, and reached the rank of brigadier general in 1946, following the war.
+With the US Army, Taylor served with the Military Intelligence Corps during WWII.
+He reached the rank of brigadier general in 1946, following the war.
 During the prosecution of Axis war criminals, he served as lead counsel for the prosecution in the 12 subsequent Nuremberg trials before US military courts, after serving as assistant to Robert H. Jackson in the initial trial before the International Military Tribunal.

 Following the Nuremberg trials, Taylor opened a private law practice, but remained politically active.

 Background

 Taylor was born on February 24, 1908, in Schenectady, New York.
 His parents were John Bellamy Taylor (a relative of Edward Bellamy) and Marcia Estabrook Jones.
 He attended Williams College and Harvard Law School, where he received his law degree in 1932.